Planck 2018 results. IV. Diffuse component separation: CMB maps

 The resulting transfer functions are shown in Fig.~\ref{fig:transferfunctions}.
 Starting with the temperature case, we first note that the range spanned by the four curves is well within $\pm0.5\,$\%, and, therefore, these effects are quite minor for all the considered multipoles.
 Overall, qualitatively similar behaviour is observed for the four codes, with \commander\ showing a slightly larger deviation.
 In particular, for \commander, we see that the effective residual transfer function is very close to unity up to $\ell\approx700$, after which it starts to fall off, eventually reaching an amplitude of about 0.3\,\% at $\ell\approx2000$, before it begins to rise sharply.
 The small excess of $\lesssim0.1\%$ around $\ell=500$ is associated with the effective cut-off of the LFI-dominated low-frequency signal component employed by \commander.
 These general trends are due to small mismatches between the full asymmetric beams, as implemented through pixel-space {\tt FEBeCoP} \citep{mitra2010} convolutions, and the azimuthally symmetric effective beam transfer functions, as implemented with {\tt QuickBeam} \citep{hivon2017}.
 For instance, a fall-off of 0.3\,\% at $\ell\approx2000$ corresponds to a mismatch of about $0.05'$ FWHM in the two models.
+Further, we note that \commander\ is the only code that applies per-pixel inverse variance weighting of the raw frequency maps, and as such it has a different response to small angular scales than the other codes.

 Turning our attention to the $E$-mode transfer functions, the most striking new feature is a pattern of systematic wiggles.
 These are seen both in transfer functions derived from each frequency alone (shown as dotted lines) and in the component-separated maps.
 These wiggles are due to temperature-to-polarization leakage through the asymmetric beam shapes, and the positions of the peaks coincide with the peaks in the CMB temperature power spectrum.
+Note that most of the total weight below $\ell\approx300$ is determined by the 143-GHz channel, while above $\ell\approx300$ it is dominated by the 217-GHz channel.
+The 100-GHz channel does not dominate at any angular scale, due to its lower angular resolution and higher noise as compared to the 143-GHz channel.

 Similar considerations apply to the $B$-mode transfer functions, although in this case the wiggles are largely dominated by an increasing trend caused by a wide range of both temperature-to-polarization and polarization-to-polarization leakage effects.
 Overall, however, the net sum of all these effects is smaller than 10\,\% of the underlying (lensing-induced) $B$-mode signal up to $\ell\lesssim1600$.
 We also see that the component-separated map is strongly dominated by the 217-GHz channel for $\ell\gtrsim500$.